 This is an age when there are more skills happening, teething happening, and sleep needs shifting.

-This is not a super noticeable regression for many babies and you might just glide right past this.
+The 12-month sleep regression is not a super noticeable regression for many babies and you might just glide right past this.

 Some parents mistake this regression as a sign to go to one nap, which is an example of changing the schedule incorrectly and leading to sleep problems.